 June 17, 2019

 August 19, 2019

 Deacons are servants of the Lord serving both the congregation and the community.
 A Deacon should exemplify the Christian ideal, sharing the Gospel with believers and non believers, and should strive to consistently apply the principles and guidelines for Deacons as set forth in the New Testament.
 Deacons are ordained to serve as spiritual leaders of the Church.
 With the Senior Pastor and other ministers, they have particular responsibility for the life of the Church—to safeguard its good name, care for its fellowship, and promote its unity and welfare.
 Deacons are not to act in the place of the Church, but, rather, they encourage Church members and assist in the work of the Church, referring their recommendations on matters of major concern to the Church Trustees and/or the membership.

 Deacons are to serve with the Pastoral staff and other lay leaders in:

 - Supporting the Church in the achievement of its mission

 - Providing care for Church members and others in the community

 - Serving of The Lord’s Supper

 - Assisting with worship services where needed as determined by the Church

 Each week, TBC Deacons volunteer to visit members and others in hospitals or other facilities.
-The program is coordinated by Brenda Rangel, Executive Assistant Pastoral Office.
-You may provide information for Brenda at (210) 733-6201.
+The program is coordinated by August Higgins, Research/Executive Assistant to Pastor Leslie Hollon.
+You may provide information to August Higgins at email@example.com or by calling (210) 733-6201.